In a few words

 Paris & Métropole Aménagement

-- The societal utility produced from the possibility of temporarily occupying decommissioned spaces in dense city centres free of charge: emergency shelters, social work, low-cost work spaces, etc.
+• The societal utility of the possibility of occupying temporarily disused spaces in dense city centers free of charge: emergency accommodation, social work, inexpensive workspaces …

-- The building of a cultural destination with a multitude of artistic experiences, open and accessible to the greatest number of people.
+• The construction of a place of cultural destination, and multiple artistic experiences, accessible to the greatest number.

-- The resilience of the model and its adaptability to contemporary changes and crises.
+• The model’s resilience and its adaptability to contemporary changes and crises.